ska-sa/katsdpimager/doc/user.rst

    The katdal backend supports the following:

-   subarray=<INDEX>
-     Subarray index within the file, starting from 0 (defaults to first in file). spw=<INDEX>
-     Spectral window index within the file, starting from 0 (defaults to first in file). target=<TARGET>
+   target=<TARGET>
      Target to image.
 This can be either an index into the catalogue stored in the file (starting from 0) or a name.
 If not specified, it defaults to the